 Following the death of John Smith in 1994, Tony Blair was elected Leader, ushering in the era of New Labour.
 The reforms introduced in this era – a revitalised policy programme built on Labour values hand-in-hand with a modernised party machinery – would lead to the landslide General Election win of 1997.

 After 18 years under the Tory rule, Labour offered the hope of a better Britain.
 The governments that followed – under Tony Blair then Gordon Brown – brought many of the changes our country desperately needed.

 Record investment in the NHS, schools and the police rescued our public services.
 The introduction of the National Minimum Wage and the New Deal meant more jobs paying a decent wage, while devolution to Scotland, Wales and Northern Ireland put power in people’s hands while peace came to the latter through the landmark Good Friday Agreement.

 In power Labour put into practice our values of equality and social justice, introducing Civil Partnerships, the Equality Act, the Human Rights Act and legislating for equality of opportunity for all.
 We cancelled up to 100 per cent of debt for the world’s poorest countries and brought about the world’s first Climate Change Act.

-Following Labour’s 2019 defeat, Jeremy Corbyn stood down as Leader.
-Members elected Keir Starmer as the new Leader in April 2020 and he set about the challenge of re-connecting with the British public.
+In April 2020, Labour members elected Keir Starmer as the party’s new leader, and he set about the challenge of re-connecting with the British public.